-Our founder's values live on today in our Kellogg'sTM Better Days Promise, recognizing that "people must be our competitive advantage."
-Kellogg'sTM Better Days is our promise to advance sustainable and equitable access to food by addressing the intersection of wellbeing, hunger, sustainability, and equity, diversity and inclusion (ED&I) for 3 billion people by the end of 2030.
+Our founder's values live on today in our Kellogg's Better DaysTM Promise, recognizing that "people must be our competitive advantage."
+Kellogg's Better DaysTM is our promise to advance sustainable and equitable access to food by addressing the intersection of wellbeing, hunger, sustainability, and equity, diversity and inclusion (ED&I) for 3 billion people by the end of 2030.
+(Note: Now the Kellanova Better DaysTM Promise to create better days for 4 billion people by the end of 2030 (from a 2015 baseline)).

 Globally, we have been working to protect and advance human rights for over a decade.
-As we have continued to strengthen our work in this area, for our own operations and direct and indirect supply chains, we have had the opportunity to partner with suppliers, industry peers, civil society, investors, and a broad range of stakeholders.
+As we have continued to strengthen our work in this area, in our own operations and direct and indirect supply chains, we have had the opportunity to partner with suppliers, industry peers, civil society, investors, and a broad range of stakeholders.
 We know that we can't achieve change alone.
-To tackle issues like modern slavery and forced labor, we need to continue to leverage best practices where we can and support innovative solutions through continued collaboration.
+To tackle issues like modern slavery and forced labor, we need to continue to leverage best practices and support innovative solutions through continued collaboration.

-To better communicate our responsibilities, commitments, and expectations, we updated our Global Human Rights Policy in 2020 to align with the UN Guiding Principles on Business and Human Rights (UNGPs).
-By taking a risk-based approach we strive to ensure we are focusing on issues that are most relevant to our business and its operations where we can drive the most impact.
-Building on our global framework, Kellogg is using credible third-party data to further our understanding of these salient risks and identify actions we can take to better prevent, mitigate, and remediate adverse human rights impacts.
+To better communicate our responsibilities, commitments and expectations, our Global Human Rights Policy aligns with the UN Guiding Principles on Business and Human Rights (UNGPs).
+By taking a risk-based approach, we strive to ensure we are focusing on issues most relevant to our business and its operations where we can drive the most impact.
+Building on our global framework, Kellogg is using credible third-party data to further our understanding of these salient risks and identify actions we can take to better prevent, mitigate and remediate adverse human rights impacts.
 Unsurprisingly, these risks are not dissimilar to those faced by peer organizations who operate in the food, beverage and grocery sector, which is why collaboration is so important to address systemic issues geographically and within specific commodities.
 This report details our approach to protecting and advancing human rights within our operations and supply chain and outlines some of the key actions we are taking globally in response to identified and potential issues.
 You can learn more about our work here.